MicrosoftDocs/sql-docs/docs/reporting-services/lesson-8-create-a-data-filter.md

             }
         ```

-### To add an event handler that retrieves parameter values and binds the PurchaseOrdeDetail DataTable to the child report
+### Add an event handler that retrieves parameter values and binds the PurchaseOrdeDetail DataTable to the child report

 1. Open Default.aspx in designer view.